QilinGu/udacity_ml/projects/capstone/README.md

-# Self-driving Cars with Tensorflow
+# Pedagogical Self-driving Cars with Tensorflow

-Toy cars, that is.
-Virtual.

 This project was submitted as my Capstone Project for Sebastian Thrun's Machine Learning Engineer Nanodegree